estacks/king-angular/README.md

 # King Angular

 This is the Angular 6 + Wordpress integrated theme that I created for my personal website.
 The front page is hard-coded to minimize load time, but the theme includes resolvers to interface with the Wordpress REST API and a small Angular library, eval-component, that can generate dynamic components on the fly from any template string.
 This allows Angular templates to be written directly in Wordpress, without having to be hard coded and compiled.
-As far as I know there are NO existing Angular + Wordpress solutions
+As far as I know there are NO existing Angular + Wordpress solutions like this and dynamic component generation of this nature is also a pretty rare subject.

 The Wordpress side is spartan, purely to fit my needs, and includes a couple custom REST hooks to handle things like email and contact forms.
 The Wordpress Plugin `Better Rest API Featured Images` is necessary for featured images on posts to work correctly: https://wordpress.org/plugins/better-rest-api-featured-images/

 ## Development server